Polk's sub-$200 sound bar and sub combo adds HDMI

 If you needed another reason not to spend your entire salary on a sound bar then the Polk Signa S2 could be it.
 This is a 2.1-channel speaker with a wireless subwoofer and it's available for just under $200.

-It follows up the excellent Polk Signa S1 ($130 at Amazon.com) with one important update.
-The only "weakness" of the original S1 was that it lacked HDMI, which its rival Yamaha YAS-108 ($200 at ABT Electronics) offers, and this is something that's been rectified with the S2.
+It follows up the excellent Polk Signa S1 with one important update.
+The only "weakness" of the original S1 was that it lacked HDMI, which its rival Yamaha YAS-108 offers, and this is something that's been rectified with the S2.

 The HDMI ARC port exists alongside an optical input for users of older TVs, in addition to Bluetooth streaming.
 The bar will decode Dolby Digital soundtracks as well as offering EQ settings like Movies, Music and Night modes plus the company's patented Voice Adjust for more intelligible dialog.